kshrana/signalboy-unity/README.md

 }
 ```

+### Check connection-state
+`SignalboyBehaviour`'s `state`-property returns the current state of the service, or `null` if the service is not bound.

-### Observe state
+#### Observe
-You can monitor Signalboy-Service's state by setting a delegate on SignalboyBehaviour's `ConnectionStateUpdateCallback`-property.
+You can also monitor Signalboy-Service's state by setting a delegate on SignalboyBehaviour's `ConnectionStateUpdateCallback`-property.
 See the example below on how to install the delegate:
 ```cs
 // […]
 class MyBehaviour: MonoBehaviour